Horton Plains National Park

 Exploring Horton Plains National Park

-• The most popular trail is the 9-kilometer loop that takes you to World’s End and Baker’s Falls.
+• The 9-kilometer loop trail is popular, taking you to World’s End and Baker’s Falls.
+Wear comfortable clothing and carry water.

 Local Transportation in Horton Plains National Park